-Japanese encephalitis virus belongs to the mostly vector-borne Flaviviridae family.
+Japanese encephalitis virus belonging to the mostly vector-borne Flaviviridae family.

 Pigs and various wild birds represent the natural reservoir of this virus, which is transmitted to new animal hosts and occasionally humans by mosquitoes of the genus Culex.